Afghanistan's Abdullah rejects election result as 'coup' against people

 Son of a Pashtun father and a Tajik mother, he draws much of his support from the Tajik minority in northern Afghanistan and is capable of drawing massive crowds who are likely to be equally enraged by Monday's announcement.

 Ghani, for his part, has strong support from Pashtun tribes in the south and east.
-Hundreds of people took to the streets to celebrate in the southern city of Kandahar late on Monday.
+In the southern city of Kandahar, hundreds of people took to the streets late on Monday to celebrate.

-"The announcement of preliminary results does not mean that the leading candidate is the winner and there is the possibility the outcome might change after we inspect complaints," IEC chief Ahmad Yousuf Nuristani told reporters, a view echoed in an earlier statement from the U.S. State Department.
+"The announcement of preliminary results does not mean that the leading candidate is the winner and there is possibly the outcome might change after we inspect complaints," IEC chief Ahmad Yousuf Nuristani told reporters.

 The deadlock over the vote has quashed hopes for a smooth transition of power in Afghanistan, a concern for the West as most U.S.-led forces withdraw from the country this year.